 All registered sex offenders must be registered on either a national or state sex offender database.
 The people listed on these databases have been convicted in a court of law of a sex crime.
 You are able to view this information on the internet, but you should know that you can’t find the precise address, but only the neighborhood block they live on.

 Court Records are public records.
 Court Records include a court case file containing a docket sheet and any of the filings and documents filed in the case.
 You can access the court records on the internet, or at the Medina County Clerk of Court where the case was filed.

 Each state maintains records of someone’s criminal past.
 These state databases are linked together so you are able to track criminal convictions from another state.
-Go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and in the event that the crime was in a totally different state, you may have to pay a fee for a more intensive search.